Creskendoll/Alcazar/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  -r R        Retrieve a secret with a given name
-  -s S        Save a secret with a given name
+  -r R        Retrieve a secret with a given name and copy to clipboard -s S        Save a secret with a given name
   -l          List the names of all stored secrets
 ```